Trifolium gracilentum

 Trifolium gracilentum is a species of clover known by the common names pinpoint clover and slender clover.

-It is native to western North America including the west coast of the United States and northwestern Mexico, where it grows in many types of habitat, including disturbed areas.
+Description

 It is an annual herb growing prostrate to erect in form with mostly hairless or slightly hairy herbage.
 The leaves are made up of lance-shaped to oval leaflets.
 The inflorescence is an umbel of flowers that spread out or flex downward.
-The flowers have pink or purple corollas less than a centimeter long.
+The flowers have pink or purple corollas less than 1 cm long.